 So, did you know that Facebook ranks your ads in the backend and qualifies them?
 These quality scores and your budget directly impact your auction chances, meaning your ads are served to desired audiences before your competitors.
-Facebook uses advanced algorithms to weigh budget-quality scores to give advantages-disadvantages in auctions.
+Facebook uses advanced algorithms to weigh budget-quality scores to give advantages and disadvantages in auctions.

-What determines your quality score is a combination of variables such as:
+What determines your Facebook ad quality score is a combination of variables such as:

 - Ad relevancy

 - Image quality

 - Conversion rate and more

 In this review, we will look at a couple of ads by TIER—one of the biggest mobility apps that advertise on Facebook to drive app installs and rides.

 Although the weighing of the two elements is not disclosed to the public, the common sense is that “the higher the budget, the more chance you get in the auction,” and “the more your quality score is, the more chance you have in the auction.”

 Although the weight is not disclosed, you can still observe your quality ranking in Facebook Ads Manager.
 There are many instances that even with a double size budget, your ad might lose the auction to your competitors, should your quality score rank worse than theirs.